andrebdosreis/FEM-NEW-stats-preview-card-component/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - stats-preview-card-component

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents